 That's why the Center has expanded our efforts to conserve coral reefs.
-Our coral work began — and is ongoing — with defending elkhorn and staghorn corals, for which we earned federal protection for in 2006.
+Our ongoing coral work began with defending elkhorn and staghorn corals, for which we earned federal protection in 2006.
 In 2009 we filed a scientific petition to protect the 83 most vulnerable corals within U.S. waters — the corals that can benefit most from U.S. protection — as threatened or endangered under the Endangered Species Act.
 Under pressure from the Center, the National Marine Fisheries Service released a status review of the 82 corals, finding that 56 of them are likely to go extinct before the end of the century primarily because of ocean warming, disease and ocean acidification.

 THREATS TO VANISHING CORALS

 The declines of the petitioned-for corals have been linked to numerous major threats, including destructive fishing practices, overharvest, disease, predation, pollution and physical damage from boats.
-But the greatest threat of all to coral reefs is carbon dioxide emissions from burning fossil fuels.
+But the greatest threat of all to coral reefs is carbon dioxide emissions from burning fossil fuels that leads to ocean warming and acidification.
 The world's leading coral biologist, Charles Veron, warns us that unless CO2 concentrations in the atmosphere are reduced to below 350 parts per million soon, coral reefs and reef-dependent marine life will be committed to a terminal and irreversible decline due to global warming and ocean acidification.

-If corals are to survive, they need relief from each of these threats, and the strong protections of the Endangered Species Act will be a vital step toward the conservation of coral reefs and coral ecosystems.
+If corals are to survive, they need relief from each of these threats, and the strong protections of the Endangered Species Act will be a vital step toward the conservation of corals and coral reef ecosystems.

-The Center seeks protection for all corals in U.S. waters for which population declines have been estimated at more than 30 percent in 30 years.
-These include eight corals species in Florida and the Caribbean, eight corals in Hawaii, and 67 corals occurring in American territories of the Pacific.
-Here's an introduction to just a few of the coral species our petition advocates for:
+The Center sought protection for all corals in U.S. waters for which population declines have been estimated at more than 30 percent in 30 years.
+These include eight corals species in Florida and the Caribbean, nine corals in Hawaii and 67 corals occurring in American territories of the Pacific.